-Apart from frequent, arbitrary royal directives to address short-term issues among specific sectors of the population, the first announcements of the new Supreme Council for Planning (created in 2012) and the Oman Vision 2040 main committee (appointed in 2013) are still awaited.
+Apart from frequent, arbitrary royal directives to address short-term issues among specific sectors of the population, the first announcements of the new Supreme Council for Planning (created in 2012) and the Oman Vision 2040 main committee were still awaited as of January 2017.
+The Oman Vision 2040 committee was appointed in 2013 to replace the old Oman Vision 2020, drafted in 1995, the objectives of which had already proved unattainable by the mid-2000s and became obsolete after 2011.
 These bodies have yet to demonstrate a coherent development framework or allay considerable uncertainties related to the country's long-term economic and social priorities.